gbshp/Project-portfolio/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: MusicPlayer

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Allows users to choose music and play it from a GUI
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `add(Song song):` Adds a song to the end of the queue
+    - `Skip method:` Allows user to skip to the next music in the queue based on their position.
+    - `currentSong():` Returns the current song at the front of the queue
+    - `size:` Reports the number of songs in the queue
+    - `clear():` Clears the queue of song files
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `shuffle:`Randomly re-orders the songs in the playlist.
+    - `remove(Song song):` Removes a specific song from anywhere in the queue.
+    - `jumpToSong(String songIdentifier):` Sets the current song to the specified song.
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes as the playlist should have the ability to be modified for methods like add, remove, shuffle.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Maybe.
+Still not sure of the data structure to use
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Not sure.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, the kernel methods can implement the secondary methods.
+For example for the shuffle method, we create a new queue and the add(Song song) to create a new random playlist.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: WorkoutLog

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Component models a workout session.
+It will contain a collection of excercises, where each excercise has its sets and reps.
   - **Kernel Methods**:

-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `addExercise(String exerciseName):` Adds a new exercise to the log.
+    - `hasExcercise(String excerciseName):` Checks whether the excercise exists in the workout session
+    - `addSet(String exerciseName, int reps, double weight):` Adds a set of number of reps and weight to a given exercise.
+    - `getWorkoutData():` Returns the complete workout data.

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `calculateTotalVolume():` Calculates the total volume for the workout (the sum of all sets and reps)
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+The workout log should be mutable to allow for the methods to change the state of the log
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Possibly, as maps can associate an excercise to its weight and reps
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Not sure
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes. calculateTotalVolume() would be implemented by calling getWorkoutData() and iterating through the data structure.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: QuantumCircuit
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Models the structure of a quantum circuit.
+It will manage a set of qubits (quantum bits) and an ordered sequence of quantum gates applied to them.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `addQubit():` Adds a new qubit to the circuit and return the index of the qubit
+    - `applyGate(GateType gate, int targetQubit):` Applies a single-qubit gate (e.g., Hadamard, Pauli-X) to a specified qubit.
+    - `applyControlledGate(GateType gate, int controlQubit, int targetQubit):` Applies a controlled two-qubit gate (e.g., CNOT)
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `createBellState(int qubitA, int qubitB):` Constructs a Bell state
+    - `calculateFidelity(int qubitA, int qubitB):` Calculates the fidelity of two density matrices
+    - `width():` Reports the number of qubits in the circuit.
+    - `depth():` Reports the number of time-steps in the circuit.
+    - `measure():` Measures the qubit and collapases the superposition
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, the circuit should be able to change to accomadate gates and other methods
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, an internal class method could be designed to store information about the gates being applied to the qubits.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Not sure
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes for example, the secondary method createBellState relies on the kernel methods of applyGate and applyControlledGate.

 ## Post-Assignment